-You will usually pay your contribution to the care home every 4 weeks.
+You will usually pay your contribution to the care home on a monthly basis.

-In some circumstances we will issue you with monthly invoices directly from the council.
+In some circumstances we will issue you with a four weekly invoice directly from the council.

 There may be a slight delay from the time you go into the care home up to the point that we tell you what your contribution should be.